 Making sure their approach has popular support is especially important for the type of products they make.
 Decades of marketing have conditioned people to think of these products as necessarily disposable for the sake of hygiene.

 “We completely understand that it’s difficult to change habits.
 That being said, think of it like your toothbrush.
 Treat it with care and don’t let it sit in water.
 Same with LastSwab.
 Clean it with soap and water after every use, there’s nothing unhygienic about it,” says Aagaard.

 Even people who aren’t put off by a sense of hygienic unease can have a hard time giving up the convenience of disposable products.
 To make using reusable products more convenient, LastObject uses accessories.
 For example, they make the organic cotton LastTissue more than a regular handkerchief with an accompanying travel-sized silicone carrying case.
 The case keeps clean tissues separate from used ones.
 They sell a small mesh bag to keep the tissues from getting lost in the laundry.
 They also sell refill packs of extra tissues for backup use on wash days.

 LastSwab and LastRound both come with cornstarch-based bioplastic cases to keep them clean between uses.
-The newest product, LastMask, is stored in a food-grade silicone case that also contains a refillable spray bottle.
+The LastMask, a pandemic product, is stored in a food-grade silicone case that also contains a refillable spray bottle.
 The spray bottle does not need to be removed from the case to sanitize hands before touching the mask.

-LastObject plans to continue developing new reusable replacements for single-use items.
+LastObject continues to develop new reusable replacements for single-use items, including:

 “We have a lot of exciting products on the sketching board that we’re working on and plan to release in the coming years.
 We will continue to launch products in the bathroom area for a while.
 Our main focus is creating products that really make a difference to their single-use equivalent,” says Aagaard.